 5 Tips to Decorate a Rental

-I know a lot of you guys are in my shoes too (in fact, a few of you chatted about it back when we did our survey), so I thought it was finally time to talk about the things you CAN do to make your rental feel homier and more personal to you & your style.
+I know a lot of you guys are in my shoes too, so I thought it was finally time to talk about the things you CAN do to make your rental feel homier and more personal to you & your style.

 1. NO EXCUSES